 3 weeks in Japan.

 What makes Ayusa so special?
 We pride ourselves in not only teaching you Japanese, but providing you with a complete cultural immersion experience.
-Through daily excursions, such as going to a traditional Japanese hot spring, students will learn the cultural differences between America and Japan.
+Through daily excursions, such as visiting the unique Tokyo districts of Akihabara and Nihonbashi, students will learn the cultural differences between your country and Japan.